-2-24: Do you think Ms. Browne Sanders had the basis for a sexual harassment suit?
+2-16: Do you think Ms. Browne Sanders had the basis for a sexual harassment suit?
 Why?

 It does appear that Ms. Browne Sanders had the basis for a sexual harassment suit.
 The timing of her termination should raise serious concerns because Madison Square Garden terminated her employment only one month after she complained to top management about the harassment.
-Also, the reason for her termination that she had "failed to fulfill professional responsibilities" seems vague and generalized.
-The Garden also did not present credible witnesses to corroborate the reason for the decision.
+Also, the reason for her termination that she had "failed to fulfill

-2-25: From what you know of this case, do you think the jury arrived at the correct decision?
+2-17: From what you know of this case, do you think the jury arrived at the correct decision?
 If not, why not?
 If so, why?